Bailouts for people, not for banks

 Using helicopter money does not entail piling up unsustainable levels of private or public debt.
 It would in fact help decreasing overall debt levels.

 Helicopter money is not a new idea.
 It has been subject to a lot of academic discussions already, and supported by many economists.
-Even the ECB President Mario Draghi said he found the concept “very interesting”!
+Even the former ECB President Mario Draghi said he found the concept “very interesting”!

 Through our work with the QE for People campaign, we managed to bring more attention to this idea in the Eurozone and in the European Parliament.
 The next step is to make the European Parliament and national governments back the idea so that the ECB can use when the next financial crisis hits.